SouravVermaCertirfied/Programming-DSA/Codetin/3_DSA/12_BST/01_basics.md

 - all the operations on the BST are depenedent on height, so if the height is not balanced (ie right and left have almost same number of items)

 ## Opertaions
-- serach
-- keep inserting.
+- insert - search - delete

 <details><summary>Code for Node Structure</summary>